Asterix-and-Obelix/Cpp-Practice-Problems/README.md

 Created some C++ problems with solutions for students and people aspiring to be programmers.

 How to do these exercises:
+1. Extract the .zip file.
-1. Open the "Problem" file.
+2. Open the "Problem" file.
-2. Open the "Answer Here" file.
+3. Open the "Answer Here" file.
-3. Try to solve the problem.
+4. Try to solve the problem.
-4. If you get stuck, you may open the "Hint" file.
+5. If you get stuck, you may open the "Hint" file.
-5. Please only open the "solution" file only if you are totally stuck with the problem and cannot think of any other way to solve the code.
+6. Please only open the "solution" file only if you are totally stuck with the problem and cannot think of any other way to solve the code.

 So, the order would be "Problem" -> "Answer Here" -> "Hint" -> "Solution".